 Present Day

-Exhausted and drained from a long day, Jennifer slowly gathered her belongings and made her way up the driveway to her newly rented house.
+Exhausted and drained from a long day, Jennifer gathered her belongings and walked up the driveway to her newly rented house.
 The weight of fatigue hung heavily on her shoulders, and all she could think about was collapsing into bed.
 She fumbled with her keys, unaware of the shadowy figure lurking just beyond the porch’s dim light.

 As she slipped a key into the lock, a chill ran down her spine, but she dismissed it as the cool night air.
 Suddenly, Ronny seemed to materialize out of nowhere, stepping out from the darkness with an eerie silence.
 Jennifer gasped and jumped back, her keys slipping from her grasp and clattering onto the ground.
 Her heart raced, adrenaline flooding her veins as she stared wide-eyed at the unexpected intruder.